Casino Dealer Salary

 - Vegas Strip dealer (top property): $65,000–$120,000/year — the high end of the industry, but with mandatory shifts and pooled tips.

 - Direct tipping.
 No pool.
 Guests reward the specific dealer making their experience fun.
-Personality and table energy translate directly into individual income.
+Personality and table energy translate directly into the cash tips you keep.

 - Start with blackjack — easiest to learn, most-requested game.